- 2 Bedrooms

 During your Stay

-- If there is any ambiguity about vehicle parking, rules of the property, house access, pool operations, etc... we recommend you ask the property manager immediately.
-A brief phone call prevents many head aches.
+- When there is any ambiguity about vehicle parking, policies of the property, condo access, swimming pool functions, etc... we advise you ask the rental home manager immediately.
+A quick phone call avoids many complications.

-- Enjoy your stay!
-Be sure to protect the owner (and your things!) by keeping the vacation home secured when you are away, exactly like you would in your own home.
+- Make sure you protect the owner (and your things!) by keeping the vacation rental secured while you are away, just like you would in your own home.

-- Please make sure to walk through the rental one final time and look for damages.
-We suggest walking through with the rental manager whenever you can (this isn't always the case)..
-If the property owner is not available, be sure to take photos of the property to record its condition.
+- Please make sure to walk through the rental home one final time and look for property damage.
+If you can, do this walk-out assessment with the property manager present.
+If the property owner is not available, remember to take photos of the property to record its condition.

 - Smithfield's Chicken N Bar-B-Q - 2.3 miles